I. America the Beautiful

 The U.S. position on all these thrusts was either ambiguous discomfort or outright opposition.
 Globally, a counterthrust was launched.
 It involved the aggressive assertion of neo-liberalism and the so-called Washington Consensus, the transformation of GATT into the World Trade Organization, the Davos meetings, and the spreading of the concept of globalization with its corollary, TINA (there is no alternative).
 Essentially, all these efforts combined amounted to a dismantlement of the “developmentalist” policies throughout the world, and of course particularly in the peripheral zones of the world-economy.
 In the short run, that is in the 1980s and 1990s, this counteroffensive led by the U.S. government seemed to succeed.

 These policies on the front of the world-economy were matched by a persistent world military policy which might be summarized as the “anti-proliferation” policy.
 When the United States successfully made the first atomic bombs in 1945, it was determined to maintain a monopoly on such very powerful weapons.
 It was willing to share this monopoly with its faithful junior partner, Great Britain, but that was it.
 Of course, as we know, the other “great powers” simply ignored this claim.
-First the Soviet Union, then France, then China achieved nuclear capacity.
+First, the Soviet Union, then France, then China achieved nuclear capacity.
 So then did India and later Pakistan.
 So did South Africa, whose apartheid government however admitted this only as it was leaving power and was careful to dismantle this capacity before it turned over power to the successor, more democratic, government of the Black African majority.
 And so did Israel, although it has always denied this publicly.

 Then there are the almost nuclear powers, if indeed they are still in the almost category—North Korea, Iran, Iraq (whose facilities Israel bombed in the 1980s in order to keep it in the “almost” category), Libya, and maybe Argentina.
-And there are in addition the former Soviet countries which inherited this capacity—Ukraine, Belorussia, and Kazakhstan.
+And there are in addition the former Soviet countries that inherited this capacity—Ukraine, Belorussia, and Kazakhstan.
 To this must be added the other lethal technologies—biological and chemical warfare.
 These are so much easier to create, store, and employ, that we are not sure how many countries have some capacity, even a considerable capacity in these fields.

 The United States has had a simple straightforward policy.
 By hook or by crook, by force or by bribery, it wishes to deny everybody access to these weapons.
 It has obviously not been successful, but its efforts over the past years have at least slowed down the process of proliferation.
 There is a further catch in U.S. policy.
-Insofar as it tries to employ international agreements to limit proliferation, it simultaneously tries not itself to be bound by such constraints, or to be minimally bound.
+Insofar as it tries to employ international agreements to limit proliferation, it simultaneously tries not to be bound by such constraints or to be minimally bound.
 The U.S. government has made it clear that it will renounce any such restraints whenever it deems it necessary to do so, while loudly condemning any other government that seeks to do the same.

 As a policy, non-proliferation seems doomed to failure, not only in the long run but even in the middle run.
 The best that the U.S. will be able to do in the next 25 years is to slow the process down somewhat.
 But there is also a moral/political question here.
 The United States trusts itself, but trusts no one else.
 The U.S. government wishes to inspect North Korean locations to see if it is violating these norms.
 It has not offered the U.N. or anyone else the right to inspect U.S. locations.
 The U.S. trusts itself to use such weapons wisely, and in the defense of liberty (a concept seemingly identical with U.S. national interests).
 It assumes that anyone else might intend to use such weapons against liberty (a concept seemingly identical here too with U.S. national interests).
 Personally, I do not trust any government to use such weapons wisely.
 I would be happy to see them all banned, but do not believe this is truly enforceable in the contemporary interstate system.
 So personally I abstain from moralizing on this issue.
 Moralizing opens one to the charge of hypocrisy.
 And while a cynical neorealist (a category that probably includes me) would say that all governments are hypocritical, moralizing jars badly if one wishes to attract support in other countries on the basis of one’s comparative virtue.